 Profile: ConocoPhillips (COP.N)

 ConocoPhillips, incorporated on November 16, 2001, is an independent exploration and production (E&P) company.
 The Company explores for, produces, transports and markets crude oil, bitumen, natural gas, liquefied natural gas (LNG) and natural gas liquids.
 The Company operates through six segments: Alaska, Lower 48, Canada, Europe and North Africa, Asia Pacific and Middle East, and Other International.
-As of December 31, 2016, its operations were in the United States, Norway, the United Kingdom, Canada, Australia, Timor-Leste, Indonesia, China, Malaysia, Qatar and Libya.
+It operations are in the United States, Norway, the United Kingdom, Canada, Australia, Timor-Leste, Indonesia, China, Malaysia, Qatar and Libya.
 Its portfolio includes North American unconventional assets and oil sands assets in Canada; conventional assets in North America, Europe, Asia and Australia; LNG developments, and an inventory of conventional and unconventional exploration prospects.
-The Company's subsidiaries include ConocoPhillips Company, ConocoPhillips Canada Funding Company I and Burlington Resources, Inc.

 The Alaska segment explores for, produces, transports and markets crude oil, natural gas liquids, natural gas and LNG.
 It is the crude oil producer in Alaska and has an ownership interest in two of North America's oil fields located on Alaska's North Slope: Prudhoe Bay and Kuparuk.
 It also has interest in the Alpine Field, located on the Western North Slope.
 The Prudhoe Area includes the Prudhoe Bay Field and five satellite fields, as well as the Greater Point McIntyre Area fields.
 Prudhoe Bay is the oil field on Alaska's North Slope, is the site of a waterflood and oil recovery operation, as well as a gas plant, which processes natural gas to recover natural gas liquids before reinjection into the reservoir.
 Its satellites are Aurora, Borealis, Polaris, Midnight Sun and Orion, while the Point McIntyre, Niakuk, Raven, Lisburne and North Prudhoe Bay State fields are part of the Greater Point McIntyre Area.